ushad25/financial-dashboard/README.md

-Financial Dashboard
-Power BI Data Analysis Project
+#Financial Dashboard Power BI Data Analysis Project

-Overview
+Overview:
 This project involves analyzing a dataset using Power BI and creating an interactive report with multiple visuals.
 The dataset used for this analysis is available at the following link: Dataset.

 Visuals